Relintai/voxelman/README.md

 ### Level generation

-Assign a VoxelManLevelGenerator to the Level Generator property.
+Assign a VoxelManLevelGenerator to the `World`'s `Level Generator` property.

 You can write your own algorithm by implementing the ``` void _generate_chunk(chunk: VoxelChunk) virtual ``` method.

-VoxelManLevelGeneratorFlat is also available, it will generate a floor for you, if you use it.
+`VoxelManLevelGeneratorFlat` is also available, it will generate a floor for you, if you use it.

 ### Internal workings